slimgroup/JOLI.jl/README.md

 in a way that tries to mimic the mathematical formulas of basics algebra.

+The package was created in SLIM group at the University of British Columbia for their work in seismic imaging and modelling.

-JOLI has a collection of methods that allow creating and use of element-free operators, AbstractMatrix-based operators, and composing all of those into complex formulas that are not explicitly executed until they act on the vector. '+', '*', '-' and etc... operations are supported in any mathematicaly valid combination of operators and vectors.
+JOLI has a collection of methods that allow creating and use of element-free operators, operators created from explicit Matrices, and composing all of those into complex formulas that are not explicitly executed until they act on the Vector or Matrix.
+'*', '+', '-', and etc... operations are supported in any mathematically valid combination of operators and vectors as long as vector is on the right side of the operator.
 Composite operators can be defined before they are used to act on vectors.

 JOLI operators support operations like adjoint, transpose,